maxhora/barretenberg/flavor-notes.md

 Need to implement check_circuit.
 Will want to share components.

 Depending on what you copy and paste, you need to subset some tests and add other tests.

+For some classes we only want to instantiate if plookup module is in use, so can't just check if compsoer type is plookup anymore.
+Similar with branching

+# WORKTODOs

+Implement all plookup and